-“Clear and simple is not enough,” argues AAAS leader Rush Holt in SCICOMM, my new 12-minute video from the Science Communication Lab in the Center for Environmental Filmmaking at American University.
+“Clear and simple is not enough,” argues AAAS leader Rush Holt in SCICOMM, my new 12-minute video from the Center for Environmental Filmmaking at American University.
 “It has to be meaningful,” he says.
 “It has to communicate the science in a way that people feel they can take it in, not just understand it but embrace it and care about it, in other words believe that it is relevant.”

 When I brought four video crews to the March for Science in 2017 and 2018, we found an intensity, an urgency, and a desire to communicate the fundamental importance of science to all aspects of our lives.
 “Science Not Silence” was the rallying call for marchers who have seen their work ignored, defunded, misinterpreted, and censored, despite conclusive evidence that the consequences of inaction will be profound and irreversible.